 Cystic acne is a severe form of acne.
 It can affect almost any part of the body, but it is most common on the face, chest, shoulders, and back.
+Typically, a person will require medication from a dermatologist.

 Treating cystic acne can take time, but medication and good skin care are effective in most cases.
 A dermatologist can offer support and advice on how to prevent cystic acne from returning.